 - Using video conferencing can even help you reduce your overhead.
 You can serve more clients without having to invest a massive amount of resources.

 4 steps to setting up your business for video conferencing with high-net-worth clients

 1. Sign up.

 - There are tons of video conferencing platforms for businesses out there—for example, RingCentral Video lets you join video calls from your browser without needing to download anything.
-You can book a quick demo of RingCentral Video to see how it works—or check out this clip:
+Check out this clip of how it looks:

 2. Integrate with your calendar system.